 CLL and SLL are treated in the same way.
 In this information, we use the term ‘CLL’ to refer to both, except where there are important differences.

-Around 3,500 to 4,000 people are diagnosed with CLL every year in the UK.
+Between 3,800 and 4,500 people are diagnosed with CLL every year in the UK – more than 10 people each day.
 It affects nearly twice as many men as women.
-The risk of developing CLL increases with age, with an average age at diagnosis of 72 years.
+It is more common in people over 60, with an average age at diagnosis of 72 years.
 CLL is rare in young people.

 In most cases, there is no known cause of CLL.
-People with a close relative (parent, brother, sister or child) with CLL are at an increased risk of developing CLL.
-However, the risk of developing CLL if you have a family member with the disease is still very small.
-Research has not identified any genes that are associated with developing CLL.
+People who have a close relative (parent, brother, sister or child) with CLL have a higher chance of developing it themselves, but the risk is still very low.

-As the abnormal cells build up, symptoms can develop.
-Any symptoms tend to be mild at first and gradually get worse as more abnormal cells build up.
+As more abnormal B cells build up, you might start to develop symptoms, although some people never do.
+Any symptoms tend to be mild at first and gradually get worse over a period of months or years as more abnormal cells build up.
 You might feel generally unwell, with symptoms like:

 - fatigue (extreme tiredness)

 The abnormal cells can collect in your lymph nodes, causing them to swell.
 You might feel these as lumps.
 They can develop anywhere in your body but are most often found in your neck, armpit or groin.
 If abnormal cells build up in your spleen (an organ in your lymphatic system), you might feel pain or even a lump at the top-left of your tummy (abdomen).